-Special Situation - County charge backs at Community Colleges

-Community colleges require, as a condition for registration, that every New York state resident who resides outside of New York City present a certificate of residence issued no earlier than two months prior to the first day of classes.
+Special Situation - County charge backs at Community Colleges earlier than two months prior to the first day of classes.
 The certificate is valid for a period of one year.
 In the event the county of residence declines to issue the certificate on the basis that the student is not a county resident, the student may appeal to the New York Secretary of State.